"It's not an easy decision, Commander, but it's one you'll have to make."

 The Illuminati: They're a secret society of paramilitary operatives working in the shadows and masquerading as ordinary citizens.
 Each one of them is fanatically loyal to the cause and won't stop at anything to take the aliens' gifts and Take Over the World.
 The organisation is also shown to be very old and very wealthy, their base having a lot of fancy decorations and priceless art.
 Their insignia even has the stereotypical Illuminati "eye"!

 Lensman Arms Race: With XCOM.
-Both sides start out with ballistic weapons and the like, and reverse engineer alien technology independently of one another, up to the point where, later in the game, EXALT is also fielding laser weaponry and gene augmented operatives of their own.
+Both sides start out with ballistic weapons and the like, and reverse engineer alien technology independently of one another, up to the point where, later in the game, EXALT is also fielding laser weaponry and gene augmented operatives of their own, though they lack an equivalent to the Scatter Laser that XCOM can research and field.
 However, due to their unwillingness to face the aliens in combat directly (unless a prize as valuable as Annette is at stake), they never reverse-engineer plasma weaponry or powered armour, meaning that they are severely outclassed by XCOM later on.

 Les Collaborateurs: They welcome the alien invasion and hope to help it succeed by undermining XCOM.
 They then hope to rule over whatever is left of humanity once the aliens have departed.